 Established in honor of Ernest Finney Patterson (Davidson College economics professor, 1957-79), this award subsidizes formal study, research, field work or community service that promotes improving society and bettering the human condition.
+Applications for this award are being accepted through Friday, April 1, 2016.
 Download an application (PDF) for the Patterson Award.

 Established by John P. Rostan, Jr., '39, John P. Rostan III, '66, and James H. Rostan, '67, this award is given to an exceptional rising senior interested in pursuing a career in economics or business.